 The FHWA published the System Performance Measures (PM3) Final Rules in the Federal Register on January 18, 2017, with an effective date of May 20, 2017.
-TDOT and VDOT established System Performance targets by the May 20, 2018 deadline.
-The MTPO adopted the required 4-year targets, for both Tennessee and Virginia, at the November 1, 2018 Executive Board meeting.
+TDOT and VDOT first established System Performance targets by the May 20, 2018 deadline.
+The MTPO adopted the initial 4-year targets, for both Tennessee and Virginia, at the November 1, 2018 Executive Board meeting.
+In 2020, states were allowed to adjust their 4-year targets.
+Tennessee adjusted one of their initial PM3 4-year targets; Virginia did not adjust any of their initial 4-year PM3 targets.
+The MTPO Executive Board supported Tennessee and Virginia's PM3 targets (both unchanged and adjusted).

-TENNESSEE/TDOT SYSTEM PERFORMANCE (PM3) TARGETS Performance Measures Baseline 2-Year Target 4-Year Target Interstate Reliability (percent of person-miles traveled on the Interstate System that are reliable) 87.7% 85.3% 83.0% Non-Interstate NHS Reliability (percent of person-miles traveled on the non-Interstate NHS that are reliable) NA NA 87.5% Freight Reliability (Truck Travel Time Reliability Index) 1.35 1.35 1.33 Traffic Congestion (Peak Hour Excessive Delay per Capita) Not applicable to the Kingsport MTPO Traffic Congestion (Percent of Non-Single Occupancy Vehicle Travel) Not applicable to the Kingsport MTPO Total Emissions Reductions VOC = 230.025 kg/day NOx = 363.399 kg/day PM2.5 = 2.897 kg/day VOC = 30.698 kg/day NOx = 62.840 kg/day PM2.5 = 0.120 kg/day VOC = 61.396 kg/day NOx = 125.680 kg/day PM2.5 = 0.240 kg/day
+TENNESSEE/TDOT SYSTEM PERFORMANCE (PM3) TARGETS Performance Measures Baseline Initial 4-Year Target Adjusted 4-Year Target Interstate Reliability (percent of person-miles traveled on the Interstate System that are reliable) 87.7% 83.03% Non-Interstate NHS Reliability (percent of person-miles traveled on the non-Interstate NHS that are reliable) NA 87.5% Freight Reliability (Truck Travel Time Reliability Index) 1.35 1.33 1.37

-VIRGINIA/VDOT SYSTEM PERFORMANCE (PM3) TARGETS Performance Measures 4-Year Target Interstate Reliability (percent of person-miles traveled on the Interstate System that are reliable) 82% Non-Interstate NHS Reliability (percent of person-miles traveled on the non-Interstate NHS that are reliable) 82.5% Freight Reliability (Truck Travel Time Reliability Index) 1.56 Traffic Congestion (Peak Hour Excessive Delay per Capita) 26.7 hours/capita Traffic Congestion (Percent of Non-Single Occupancy Vehicle Travel) 37.2% Total Emissions Reductions for VOC 1.985 kg/day Total Emission Reductions for NOx 4.23 kg/day
+VIRGINIA/VDOT SYSTEM PERFORMANCE (PM3) TARGETS Performance Measures 4-Year Target Interstate Reliability (percent of person-miles traveled on the Interstate System that are reliable) 82% Non-Interstate NHS Reliability (percent of person-miles traveled on the non-Interstate NHS that are reliable) 82.5% Freight Reliability (Truck Travel Time Reliability Index) 1.56